trideeindhoven/website/content/yealink/open_poort.md

 {{< quote cloudemail >}}You could refer to rfc 3261, it provides some example.
 Actually, the major IP phone manufactory like poly, they also use this port.
 You could have a test or you could google for it.{{< /quote >}}
-En wederom komt het schoolplein argument "jamaar de anderen doen het ook!" om de hoek kijken.
+En wederom komt het schoolplein argument "ja maar de anderen doen het ook!" om de hoek kijken.
 Dat dit überhaupt een onwaarheid is heb ik al eerder eenvoudig getest en aangetoond.
 Nu ben ik redelijk bekend met RFC documenten en
 {{< a_blank "RFC3261 in het bijzonder" "https://www.rfc-editor.org/rfc/rfc3261.html" >}}.
 Een RFC is een technisch document wat redelijk